 As we discussed in the House last week, and then again on Monday, there have been three detailed police investigations.
 A wide range of offences were examined and more than 40 people were convicted, and many went to prison.
 Today’s revelations, if proven, are clearly already covered by the law, and appear to be in contravention of Section 55 of the Data Protection Act 1998.
 As described, they would also appear to be in contravention of the new Data Protection Bill currently before this House.

 What is more, the fact that this activity stopped in 2010 underlines the point that the world has changed.
 Practices such as these have been investigated, and newspapers today are in a very different position from when these alleged offences took place.
 This view is in fact strengthened by today’s example because the behaviour we have discovered today took place before the Leveson inquiry, and existing law is in place to deal with it.
 Criminal behaviour should be dealt with by the police and the courts, and anyone who has committed a criminal offence should face the full force of the law.

 The future of a vibrant, free and independent press matters to us all.
 We are committed to protecting it.
 We want to see the highest of standards.
 We must face the challenges of today to ensure that Britain has high-quality journalism and a high-quality discourse to underpin our democracy for the years to come”.

-My Lords, the shocking revelations in the media and some of the press earlier today about allegations of blagging commissioned by the Sunday Times are, in the words of the Secretary of State,
+My Lords, the shocking revelations some of the press and other media earlier today about allegations of blagging commissioned by the Sunday Times are, in the words of the Secretary of State,